silbue98/PRO1000-V24/Milestone 2/Readme.md

 - Task 2
 - Task 3

-## Milestone 3

-Milestone 3 is expected to cover additional aspects of the project, including:
-- Task A
-- Task B
-- Task C

 We will update this README and add relevant documents as we progress through the project and start working on Milestone 2 and Milestone 3.

 Feel free to add any notes or additional information as needed.